Odgers berndtson

 Regulating generative AI is a highly complex challenge.
 In developing any sort of legislation around it, there are multiple variables to contend with, including international jurisdictions, sector regulation, and the speed at which it evolves.
 Understanding of what to regulate is also up for debate, given how broadly it can be applied and how varied its outputs.

-For leaders, there is sense in developing some initial parameters in how their organizations use generative AI, and how they communicate this use to employees, partners and clients.
+For leaders, there is sense in developing some initial parameters in how their organisations use generative AI, and how they communicate this use to employees, partners and clients.
 62% of people expect their industries to be using AI everyday by 2030, but most do not use it enough to trust it.
 Formal workplace rules about use and application can therefore help bridge the gap in understanding.

 While the absence of any overarching generative AI standard or legislation is challenging for leaders, the signed letter for a “pause on development” is promising.
 While a genuine pause on development is unlikely, the petition demonstrates the tech industry’s statement of intent - the communal agreement that guardrails are necessary to ensure AI progresses at a pace society is comfortable with.